 This hurdle really varies by location.
 If you can charge at home and/or work and you don’t travel long distances, you might be all set.
-Some city or apartment dwellers, unfortunately, aren’t able to charge at home due to a lack of driveway or garage.
+Some city or apartment dwellers, unfortunately, aren’t able to charge at home due to a lack of a driveway or garage.
 Instead, they must rely on public chargers in parking garages and shopping centers — or agreements with friends or neighbors.
 Even if vehicle chargers are conveniently located, they might be occupied.
 Tesla drivers have the added advantage of being able to use Tesla Supercharger Stations.

 The electric vehicle charging infrastructure varies widely by area, but this is an important consideration before buying an electric vehicle.

 Looking back, 2019 was a crucial year for the electric vehicle market.
 Many new models were released, and car shoppers have more models to choose from than ever before.
 Ford is working on introducing the all-electric F-150 pickup and the Mustang Mach-E, a crossover SUV.
 General Motors is planning to launch an electric pickup in 2021 as well.
 Despite significant progress, there are still way fewer electrified models to choose from and even fewer larger vehicles.